 If you’ve got your licence back, insurance companies should not use your epilepsy or the fact that you have a restricted licence as a reason to put up your premiums or refuse to insure you.
 If they do, they must be able to provide evidence explaining why.
 If they can’t provide evidence they could be guilty of disability discrimination under the equality laws.
 See our information about the equality laws and insurance.

 If you would be refused a driving licence because of your epilepsy, you can apply for a bus pass to get free or discounted bus travel.
 You can also apply for a disabled person’s railcard to get one-third off rail fares.

 Access to work

-If you can’t drive because of your epilepsy, you might be able to get help with the additional costs of travel to and from work, and also travelling while at work.
+If you can’t drive because of your epilepsy, you might be able to get help from a government scheme called Access to Work.
+This can sometimes help with the additional costs of travel to and from work, and also travelling while at work.

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Action freephone Helpline on 0808 800 5050.

 Epilepsy Action would like to thank Ed Foxell at DVLA for his contribution to this information.

 Ed Foxell has declared no conflict of interest.